-• Direct resolution.
-If your prospect in fatter than they want to be, they might like to join a gym or purchase diet foods.
+- Direct resolution.
+If your prospect is fatter than they want to be, they might like to join a gym or purchase diet foods.
 Consumers who are dismayed that their intelligence is fading as they age could be interested in brain training activities.

-• Escapism.
+- Escapism.
 A short-term version of Dissociation is to distract oneself from thinking about the perceived inadequacy, usually by engaging in an entertainment activity.
-For successful selling, the entertainment must avoid reminders of the discrepancy.
+For effectiveness, the entertainment must avoid reminders of the discrepancy.
 If consumers feel themselves to be less socially adept than desired, escapism could consist of attending a show where single-ticket purchases are common.

 Self-efficacy operates differently, though.
 Self-esteem relates to a general impression, while self-efficacy concerns confidence about a specific skill.
 Persuade shoppers they are capable of achieving what you’re proposing.
 Accomplish this by selecting the right items for each transaction.